syncfusion-content/maui-docs/MAUI/Accordion/getting-started.md

 ### Defining accordion items

-`SfAccordion` is a layout control with vertically stacked list of accordion `Items` that comprise of `Header` and `Content`.
-You can load any View in `Header` and `Content`.
+The `SfAccordion` is a layout control with a vertically stacked list of accordion `Items` that comprise of the `Header` and `Content`.
+Load any View in the `Header` and `Content`.
 Users can expand or collapse the Content view by tapping `Header`.

-Here, Grid is loaded in Header and Content of accordion items.
+Here, the Grid is loaded in the Header and Content of accordion items.

 N> When loading Label as direct children of `Header` or `Content` of `AccordionItem`, then it will lead to an exception.
 So, load `Label` inside `Grid` to overcome the crash.